arvindanisetti/linux/computer-networking/fundamentals.md

 ### Network Security: Firewalls \& Security Groups

 - Firewalls control inbound/outbound traffic via rules (by IPs, ports, protocols).
-- In AWS:
-    - Security Groups are stateful firewalls attached to instances.
+- In AWS: Security Groups are stateful firewalls attached to instances.
-    - Common rules:
+- **Common rules**:
 - Allow SSH (22) from admin IP only.
 - Allow HTTP (80) and HTTPS (443) from 0.0.0.0/0 when serving public sites.
 - Use NACLs for subnet-level stateless filtering when needed.

 ### Practical Diagnostics and Tools